GeoffWilliams/ncedit/README.md

 Why would you want to do this given that we have the excellent [node_manager](https://forge.puppet.com/WhatsARanjit/node_manager) module already on the forge?
 Well... lots of reasons.
 First off, using puppet code to drive the Node Classifier means that you have to have the `node_manager` module alread installed, which means that you must already have your [classification rules](https://docs.puppet.com/pe/latest/console_classes_groups_getting_started.html) in to reference the module through [Code Manager](https://docs.puppet.com/pe/latest/code_mgr.html).
 You could in-theory use Puppet Enterprise's new idempotent installer (just reinstall puppet over the top of itself) to fix this exact issue but then you still have the problem of how to classify your master in order to activate any other new rules (eg node-ttl) you want to use, which are associated with a new [role](https://docs.puppet.com/pe/latest/r_n_p_intro.html) for the Puppet Master.

-That's where this tool comes in since all you need is root shell on the Puppet Master and a YAML or JSON file with the changes you want to make...
+That's where this tool comes in since all you need is root shell on the Puppet Master.

 ## Features
 You can: